shredthaGNAR/list-of-my-starred-repos/README.md

 * [macports/macports-base](https://github.com/macports/macports-base): The MacPorts command-line client
 * [fharper/macsetup](https://github.com/fharper/macsetup): Scripts to setup my mac
 * [section83/MacYTDL](https://github.com/section83/MacYTDL): A macOS GUI front-end for the youtube-dl video downloader
+* [alfredapp/magic-8-ball-workflow](https://github.com/alfredapp/magic-8-ball-workflow): A simple workflow that makes use of the Random utility to answer your questions like a classic magic 8-ball
 * [topjohnwu/Magisk](https://github.com/topjohnwu/Magisk): The Magic Mask for Android
 * [Clipy/Magnet](https://github.com/Clipy/Magnet): Customize global hotkeys in macOS.
 * [soxoj/maigret](https://github.com/soxoj/maigret): 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites